Cell Line Development With Intelligent Tools, Services, and Solutions for Your Unique Needs

 Innovative Products and Expertise to Optimize Your Processes

-When building a team and capabilities to conduct high-throughput analysis and characterization, you need a partner who offers state-of-the-art technology along with training, support, and skill development for your staff.
+When building a team and capabilities to conduct high-throughput analysis and characterization, you need a partner who offers state-of-the-art technology along with training, support, and skill development.

-Sartorius’ high-throughput systems — Octet®, iQue®, and Ambr®15 platforms — are the most popular choice of labs globally for the early identification of stable, scalable, and high-titer cell lines.
+Sartorius’ high-throughput systems — CellCelector, Octet®, iQue®, and Ambr®15 — are the most popular choice of labs around the world for early identification of stable, scalable and high-titer cell lines.
 These innovative instruments streamline early-stage development and enable a smooth transition to manufacturing.

 - Increase lab productivity